 John Oliver Killens Reading Series

-The John Oliver Killens Reading Series is a testament to the legacy of the late John Oliver Killens whose advocacy of the Black writer is legendary.
+The John Oliver Killens Reading Series is a testament to the life of the late John Oliver Killens whose advocacy of the Black writer is legendary.
 The series provides authors, poets, scholars, and writers of the African Diaspora with opportunities to expound on their work while in dialogue with a knowledge moderator.
 Featured writers also engage audience members which create lively, stimulating conversations.
 Series topics range from an examination of the guest's work, the craft of writing, challenges related to writing and publishing, to much more.

 Sample of Previous Events

 The COVID-19 Writers Project captured the viewpoint of the coronavirus pandemic from inside the virus’s hotspot—New York City—while examining the extent to which health outcomes are impacted by socioeconomics, education, and race.

 The program was presented by the Center in collaboration with Scriibe and BK Reader.
 C. Zawadi Morris, founder of BK Reader is the project manager and executive producer of the project.

 Willie Perdomo and Friends

 The Center, in partnership with Brooklyn Public Library and the English Department at Medgar Evers College, celebrated 2019 National Poetry Month with Willie Perdomo.
 Perdomo is the author of The Crazy Bunch and The Essential Hits of Shorty Bon Bon, which was a National Book Critics Circle 2014 Finalist for Poetry.

 Poets Nicole Sealey and Rico Frederick joined Perdomo for an evening of readings and a discussion.
 The program also featured writer Sean Anderson and Medgar Evers College English majors Cherish Pierre-Louis and Brianna-Christine Alicea.

 An Evening with Nicole Sealey and Cheryl Boyce-Taylor